Your Responsibility as a Homeowner

 The positive and negative of HOA Living is enforcement.
 All residents are expected to maintain their property following the guidelines provided in the governing documents.
 The HOA has duty to inspect the community on a regular basis.
 Non-Compliances are noted and an initial courtesy notice is sent.
 When a resident does not comply this can result in additional notices, fines and even small claims.
 Your HOA prefers to see their community well maintained and enjoyed by all and is here to help if you are experience a non-compliance issue.
 For more information regarding non-compliance procedures visit the Resident Portal.
 Here are the Top 5 MOST COMMON violations, and how to avoid them.

 General Yard Maintenance: This includes maintaining a green lawn or well-manicured drought tolerant front yard and removing dead plant material and weeds.
-Remember that any areas without turf, whether live or artificial, should have plants every three (3) feet on center.
+Remember that any areas without turf (live or artificial) should have plants every three (3) feet on center.
 Assess your yard on a regular basis to avoid this violation.
-For the greenest lawn in this climate the Landscape vendor has provided a suggested watering schedule.
-This can be found on the Resident Portal in the Architectural folder.
+For the greenest lawn in this climate the landscape vendor has provided a suggested watering schedule.
+This can be found on the Resident Portal under My Community -> Documents -> Architectural.

 Trees: Ensure that the trees on your property are well maintained including removing dead branches or palm fronds, ensuring a clear path for pedestrians and cars, assessing for sidewalk lifts caused by roots, and replacing dead trees.
 We have teamed up with Park West Landscaping to offer bi-annual tree trimming at discounted rate, please check our calendar for the next sign-up date!